gramener/gramex-guide/admin/README.md

 <div class="schedule"></div>
 <script src="schedule.js"></script>
 <script>
+  $(".schedule").schedule({
-  $('.schedule').schedule({           // Alerts use the same component as schedulers
+    // Alerts use the same component as schedulers
     alert: true, // ... but with the alert: true option
-    url: 'admin/alert-data',          // Assuming the admin page is at admin/ })
+    url: "admin/alert-data", // Assuming the admin page is at admin/ });
 </script>
 ```